Dueyash/23AML-2B-23BAI70093-FSD-2/casestudy/README.md

 People often forget about their subscriptions and end up overspending on services they rarely use.
 Tracking multiple expenses across different platforms becomes overwhelming and leads to poor financial management.

 ## Solution
-SubTrack provides a single, unified dashboard to track all your expenses and subscriptions with intelligent insights and alerts.
+It provides a single, unified dashboard to track all your expenses and subscriptions with intelligent insights and alerts.

 ## Key Features